yogalightness/yogalightness.github.io/classes.md

 Cost: £15-20 depending on means for the morning only. £20-30 depending on means for the afternoon only. £28-45 depending on means for whole day.
 Click here for the PayPal payment link or email JaneCatherine for BACs details.
 We would much rather you paid what you can afford than not attend the classes because of  financial restrictions.

-Contact: JaneCatherine here for more information, to reserve an in person place, and for the on line link.### MARCH 2023 Workshops
+Contact: [JaneCatherine here](mailto:jane.a@yasodharayoga.org) for more information, to reserve an in person place, and for the on line link.

 #### Bathing in Fountains of Joy, Peace, Harmony and Healing: an afternoon of deep relaxation.